Hellrespawn/skorporaal.astro/src/content/timeline/auas.md

 png: true
 ---

-Associate Degree in Software Development, consisting of:
+Associate Degree in Software Development (cum laude), consisting of:

 - Full-stack web development with TypeScript, NodeJS/Express, Angular, MySQL and GitLab
 - Backend development with PHP, Laravel, MySQL and Docker